 Remove the stencil to reveal your beautiful chalk paint stenciling.
 Clean the stencil immediately after each use and repeat the process.
 If you are doing a large area, you will need to match up the stencil where you left off.
 This can easily be done by matching up the design with the stencil.
 Overlapping is okay and necessary to get a consistent pattern.
 Oh, and I L-O-V-E the way this stencil bends easily around the corners of this buffet table.

-The final step is to give the painted surface a light sanding to smooth out any imperfection.
+The final step is to give the painted surface a light sanding to smooth out any imperfections.
 I chose not to apply a sealer to the painted finish because Dixie Belle chalk mineral paint does not need to be sealed.
 It will fully cure in about 30 days to a hard, durable finish.
 I love the look of a chalk matte finish.
-However, I would suggest using a top coat of Gator Hide if your piece is in a high traffic area and you need that extra protection.
+However, I would suggest using a top coat of Gator Hide if your piece is in a high-traffic area and you need that extra protection.

 Vintage Moroccan Farmhouse!
-This stencil definitely has a global influence that, when applied using this technique, it looks rustic and well-traveled.
+This stencil definitely has a global influence that, when applied using this technique, looks rustic and well-traveled.
 Below are some pics of how it looks in my home.
 Just in time for Thanksgiving dinner!
 You better believe I’m filling it up with some of my family’s favorite desserts.
 I can’t wait to surprise them when I open the doors.

 Vintage Morrocan Farmhouse Buffet Table Makeover

-As you can see, the chalk paint stenciling design is very subtle, and that exactly how I wanted it: beautiful neutral colors but just enough pattern showing not to be boring.
+As you can see, the chalk paint stenciling design is very subtle, and that is exactly how I wanted it: beautiful neutral colors but just enough pattern showing not to be boring.
 Thank you for joining me today, and I hope this inspires you to try some stenciling on your painted furniture.
 I’d love to hear your thoughts about this project and, as always, welcome any comments or questions.
 It’s how we learn.

 Until the next project… xo, Do